dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 In the shift operations `x<<n` and `x>>n`, the `n` operand determines the number of bit positions to shift and must be unsigned; the x operand may be unsigned or signed.
 Arithmetically, a left shift `x<<n` is equivalent to multiplication by $2^n$ and a right shift `x>>n` is equivalent to the floor of division by $2^n$.

 Left shifts fill the vacated bits with zeros, as do right shifts of unsigned numbers, but right shifts of signed numbers fill the vacated bits with copies of the sign bit.
-For this reason, it is important to use unsigned arithmetic when you’re treating an integer as a bit pattern.
+For this reason, it is important to use unsigned arithmetic when you're treating an integer as a bit pattern.

-Although Go provides unsigned numbers and arithmetic, we tend to use the signed `int` form even for quantities that can’t be negative, such as the length of an array, though `uint` might seem a more obvious choice.
+Although Go provides unsigned numbers and arithmetic, we tend to use the signed `int` form even for quantities that can't be negative, such as the length of an array, though `uint` might seem a more obvious choice.
 Indeed, the built-in len function returns a signed int, as in this loop which announces prize medals in reverse order:
 ```go
   medals := []string{"gold", "silver", "bronze"}
   for i := len(medals) - 1; i >= 0; i-- {